 Feature Description Keil Studio Cloud Log out button Logs you out of Keil Studio Cloud.
-GitHub Connect to GitHub and Disconnect GitHub account buttons Connect or disconnect your GitHub account with Keil Studio Cloud.
+Connect or disconnect your GitHub account with Keil Studio Cloud.
 For more information, see Set credentials for GitHub.
-UX research program switch Opt-in (consent to being contacted by Arm) or opt out (do not consent to being contacted by Arm) of the Keil Studio Cloud UX research program.
+Opt-in (consent to being contacted by Arm) or opt out (do not consent to being contacted by Arm) of the Keil Studio Cloud UX research program.